tomreinert/minimal-11ty-tailwind-starter/README.md

 ## How To: Navigation

 The top navigation is the only *feature* in this starter and lives in `/src/_includes/components/navigation.njk`.

 It looks for the eleventyNavigation object in pages and adds them to the navigation bar.
-It also checks whether the site's url is in the currently opened url and highlight the navigation item accordingly.
+It also checks whether the site's url is in the currently opened url and highlights the navigation item accordingly.
 This even works for subpages.
 So if you're on `/blog/post/` the **Blog** nav item will still be active.

 ### Adding links to the navigation